 1. Get out there and be a part of Austin’s history.
 Take a guided historic walking tour from the Austin Visitor Center and explore the stately Victorian homes of the Bremond Block Historic District, downtown sites from the Capital to Sixth Street and more.

-2. Zip around town and go sightseeing on your own with an electric bike rental from Rocket Electrics.
-You can travel between 20-50 miles on a single charge.
+2. Zip around town and go sightseeing on your own with an electric bike rental from Mod Bikes.
+You can travel for 1 hour for $20.

 3. Stop and smell the roses at Zilker Park, a 360-acre oasis in the heart of the city that’s home to the blooming Zilker Botanical Garden and leafy trails that lead to outdoor artworks at the UMLAUF Sculpture Garden and Museum